The 5 Best Cast Iron Skillets, According to Our Tests

 What Didn't Make the List

-Not every cast iron pan we tested met our rigorous standards.
-Many failed with heat evenness, and others were destroyed after a few cooks.
-Some skillets didn't make the list because of excessive heft, and others were awkward to use during tests, like pouring oil from the pan.
-Still, some gave a fair performance but were deemed a low value due to a high price.
+Not every cast iron pan tested met our rigorous standards.
+Many failed to maintain even heat, while others were damaged after just a few uses.
+Some skillets didn't make the list due to excessive weight, while others were awkward to use during tests, such as pouring oil.
+Some conducted decently, but were deemed low value due to high prices.

 Our Expertise

-Jennifer Zyman is a Commerce Testing Editor for Food & Wine and a former restaurant critic with a culinary school degree and over 15 years of food writing experience.
+Jennifer Zyman is a Commerce Testing Editor for Food & Wine, a former restaurant critic with a culinary school degree, and over 15 years of food writing experience.
 Her work has appeared in Atlanta Magazine, Bon Appetit, Eater Atlanta, The Kitchn, Local Palate, National Geographic, Simply Recipes, Southern Living, and Thrillist.

-To find out more about our reviews, head over to our how we test and review products page.
+To discover more about our reviews, visit our how we test and review products page.

 - Best for weight and stay-cool handle: Solidteknic 26cm Quenched seamless iron frying pan, £139